Carson Wentz: 2017 season

 In Week 1 against the Washington Redskins, Wentz finished with 307 passing yards, two touchdowns, and an interception from a pass tipped at the line of scrimmage as the Eagles won by a score of 30–17.
-In Week 2 against the Kansas City Chiefs, Wentz threw for 333 yards, two touchdowns, and one interception.
-In addition, he rushed for 55 yards in the 27–20 loss.
+In the next game against the Kansas City Chiefs, Wentz threw for 333 yards, two touchdowns, and an interception.
+In addition, he rushed for 55 yards in the 27–20 road loss.
 In a Week 5 34–7 rout over the Arizona Cardinals, Wentz finished the game with 304 yards and a career-high four passing touchdowns.
-In the first five games of 2017, he passed for 1,362 yards and ten touchdowns with three interceptions.
+In the first five games of 2017, he passed for 1,362 yards, 10 touchdowns, and three interceptions.
 After this start, NFL insiders and reports ranked Wentz as a possible NFL MVP.
-Wentz was named the NFC Offensive Player of the Week for Week 7 after passing for 268 yards and a career-high tying four touchdowns in a 34–24 win over the Redskins.
-During Week 9 against the Denver Broncos, Wentz finished with 199 passing yards and four touchdowns as the Eagles won 51–23.
+He was named the NFC Offensive Player of the Week for Week 7 after passing for 268 yards and a career-high tying four touchdowns in a 34–24 victory over the Redskins.
+Two weeks later against the Denver Broncos, Wentz finished with 199 passing yards and four touchdowns as the Eagles won 51–23.

 During Week 14 against the Los Angeles Rams, Wentz left the game due to an apparent knee injury.
-He finished with 291 passing yards, four touchdowns, and an interception as the Eagles won 43–35.
-The win earned Wentz's first NFC East Title in the Pederson/Wentz era.
-The next day, an MRI revealed that he suffered a torn ACL, keeping him out for the remainder of the season.
+He finished with 291 passing yards, four touchdowns, and an interception as the Eagles won on the road 43–35.
+The victory earned Wentz's first NFC East title in the Pederson/Wentz era.
+The next day, an MRI revealed that he suffered a torn ACL, keeping Wentz out for the rest of the season.
 In 13 starts, Wentz finished the year with 3,296 passing yards, 33 touchdowns, seven interceptions, a 60.2 completion percentage, and a 101.9 quarterback rating.
 On December 13, Wentz underwent successful surgery on his ACL.
 Wentz was selected to his first Pro Bowl on December 19, but could not participate due to the aftermath of his recent knee surgery.
-He was ranked third by his fellow players on the NFL Top 100 Players of 2018.
-Led by Nick Foles, the Eagles defeated the New England Patriots 41–33 in Super Bowl LII, the first Super Bowl win in franchise history.
+Wentz was ranked third by his fellow players on the NFL Top 100 Players of 2018.
+Led by Nick Foles, the Eagles beat the New England Patriots 41–33 in Super Bowl LII, the first Super Bowl win in franchise history.

 In 2022, an article in The Philadelphia Inquirer reported that prior to Super Bowl LII, Wentz expressed displeasure to other injured teammates that the Eagles were seeing success without him.
 Wentz was immediately confronted by one of the players and the two had to be physically separated.
-Later in November 2022, former teammate Darren Sproles, who was on the Super Bowl winning team, revealed that he had a conversation with Wentz saying "I had to make him realize that you [have to] be happy for the team.
+Later in November 2022, former teammate Darren Sproles, who was on the Super Bowl winning team, revealed that he had a conversation with Wentz saying: "I had to make him realize that you [have to] be happy for the team.
 We’re all mad that we’re not playing; we’re all hurt, but you still [have to] be happy for the team.